 6. Look for websites with similar/relevant content and exchange posts with them

 The practice is known as syndicating and helps a lot to attract new visitors to a particular website/blog.
 Take some time to find the blogs performing the best in your industry, and have similar content, size, and audience as you do.
 Then, connect with their editors/tech team, and suggest a swap of blog posts linked to each other.
 The practice is beneficial for both ends, as it gives visitors to you and to your partner, as long as you avoid duplicating content and not mentioning specifically which the source for that article is.
+More inspiration for blog posts in this article.

 7. Advertise on Pinterest